 The first would be a “side hustle” or side gig that may or may not be related to your primary career.

 The side hustle is the subject of numerous sites and forums.
-You can see what other physicians are doing in Facebook Groups like Passive Income Docs or Physician Side Gigs.
+You can see what other physicians are doing in Facebook Groups like Passive Income Docs.
 Non-physicians have places like Nick Loper’s Side Hustle Nation and others.

 This website has become my source of a second income, but it’s not my first side hustle.
 I’ve worked extra shifts at my main jobs, spent vacations working for other organizations as a locum tenens physician, and I did nothing but locums work for two years out of residency.
 If I added up every pay stub from my traveling work, the sum would likely have a second comma.